|On-line Readings in Public Relations by Michael Turney|

 There is little agreement on which type of relationship management is more difficult.

-In actual practice, both are correct when it comes to some people and some organizations, but not all the time and in all situations.
+In actual practice, both are correct when it comes to some people and some organizations.
+But, not all the time and not in all situations.
 There is such a wide range of diversity in both personal and organizational styles, that no single generalization will cover every situation.

 The truth is: neither interpersonal nor organizational relations are consistently easy or consistently difficult.
 Nor is one any more predictable than the other.
 They are entirely dependent upon the personalities of the people involved, their relative skill levels, their emotional reactions to one another, and their current motivation levels.

 Both levels of relationship building require careful thought and skillful techniques.

 However, the good news is that many public relations practitioners now believe that the skills and tactics they have learned and perfected at one level can easily and effectively transfer to the other level.

 - Those who effectively relate to others in their everyday personal lives and are able to thoughtfully apply these interpersonal skills in broader and more business-oriented settings often have an edge in practicing public relations.